TayChap/Ballroom-Marketplace/README.md

   <br> Ballroom Marketplace </br>
 </h1>
 <p><font size="3">
 <strong>Ballroom Marketplace</strong> is a C2C (customer to customer) buy and sell app that enables people to exchange used ballroom dance performance wear.
-For more information, be sure to watch the marketing video (https://google.com)</p>
+For more information, be sure to watch the marketing video (TBD: https://google.com)</p>

 .